httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Incremental

-The incremental parameter (`i`) takes an sh-boolean as the value that indicates if an HTTP response can be processed incrementally, i.e. provide some meaningful output as chunks of the response arrive.
+The incremental parameter (`i`) takes an sf-boolean as the value that indicates if an HTTP response can be processed incrementally, i.e. provide some meaningful output as chunks of the response arrive.